 Everyone wants the advantages of AC power line isolation offered by battery operation.
 The 20/20 is for the person who wants those advantages but does not want to mess around with batteries.
 The 20/20 comes as close as possible to offering an equivalence of battery isolation from AC line power.
 It is AC powered and super quiet!

-The 20/20 is literally two identical mono phono preamplifiers.
+The 20/20 is a one box solution with literally two identical mono RIAA phono preamplifiers within.
 Each channel is on its own circuit board, has its own shielded compartment, power indicator, its own AC power supply and its own power cord.
 It is the ultimate in channel separation.

 The resulting sonic performance is superb, with a very natural, smooth articulate sound.